 Here we are connecting to the API that manages the Users for the integration.
 When the user creates an account in your service, OutSystems will create a User in the API and get back that user in the response.
 (For OutSystems folks, I am not referring to the Platform’s User entity.)

-Here you see we could Import a WADL file if one was present.
-We could also import a Swagger specification, which is useful in testing your own OutSystems web services, which I will discuss later.
+Here you see, we could Import a WADL file if one were present.
+We could also import a Swagger specification, which is useful in testing your OutSystems web services, which I will discuss later.

 Once we create this new project, it will automatically create a GET request.

 - First I change this to a POST request to create a new user.

 - You can see the URL being accessed at the top broken into Endpoint and Resource.

 - On the left of the screen you specify the Request.
 Here you can add the APIKey specified for the Header.

 - Headers can also be specified under the header tab at the bottom, this can be useful for variables you wouldn’t be changing much, such as content or accept type.

 - In the request body section you can specify the type of media being presented and then correctly define your JSON structure.

 - Once the request is run successfully, the Response will be displayed on the right.
 It can correctly format XML, JSON, HTML or give you the Raw response.